BarthPaleologue/Blog/content/posts/ocean-simulation-webgpu/index.md

 We are not exactly doing texture mapping, but all of our ocean data is stored in textures that are used to deform the vertices of our plane, so we will have the same issue.

-One solution to avoid those warping artefacts on non-flat terrain is called "tri-planar mapping".
+One solution to avoid those warping artifacts on non-flat terrain is called "tri-planar mapping".
 The idea is to project the texture on the terrain from 3 different directions and blend the results:

 [![Triplanar Terrain Shaders](image-11.png)](https://forum.unity.com/threads/free-triplanar-terrain-shaders.367992/)

 If you want to know more about it, I recommend [Catlike Coding's tutorial](https://catlikecoding.com/unity/tutorials/advanced-rendering/triplanar-mapping/).

 Tri-planar mapping is very versatile and can be used for more than 2D terrain.
-It can also be used to map a tileable texture on a any kind of geometry with defined normals and positions.
+It can also be used to map a tillable texture on a any kind of geometry with defined normals and positions.
 This includes spheres among other things (like cubes, donuts, the only limit is your imagination).

 To achieve this, we need to go in our vertex shader and change the sample coordinates for our height-map, gradient-map and displacement-map.
 Instead of using the uv coordinates, we will use the position of the vertices in sphere space to sample each texture 3 times and blend the results using the normals of the vertices.